EvrmoreOrg/Evrmore/contrib/devtools/README.md

 Setup
 ---------
-Configuring the github-merge tool for the raven repository is done in the following way:
+Configuring the github-merge tool for the evrmore repository is done in the following way:

-    git config githubmerge.repository raven/raven
+    git config githubmerge.repository evrmore/evrmore
     git config githubmerge.testcmd "make -j4 check" (adapt to whatever you want to use for testing) git config --global user.signingkey mykeyid (if you want to GPG sign)

 optimize-pngs.py
 ================

-A script to optimize png files in the raven repository (requires pngcrush).
+A script to optimize png files in the evrmore repository (requires pngcrush).

 security-check.py and test-security-check.py